 A letter from the London Bullion Market Association (LBMA)

 The LBMA launched its Artisanal and Small-scale Mining (ASM) Taskforce in 2022.
-This Taskforce seeks to promote the inclusion of responsible artisanal and small-scale gold production into London Good Delivery refiner supply chains.
+This Taskforce seeks to promote the inclusion of responsible artisanal and small-scale gold production into London Good and important participant since the beginning.